How to open your own bar in 18 steps

 14) Get insurance

 Small business insurance is essential for bar owners.
 Every small business owner needs a certain set of insurance policies.
-Still, there is also a specific suite of insurance policies you will need to operate your bar or other alcohol-based business.
+Still, there is also a specific suite of restaurant and bar insurance policies you will need to operate your bar or other alcohol-based business.

 Some insurance policies you'll likely need include:

 - Liquor Liability Insurance: Can save your company from costly legal expenses if a bartender over serves a customer.